HubTou/PyLists4C/DOC.md

 ```C
 extern LIST* listPopNth(LIST** ppList, long n);
 ```
+* The function returns a LIST* instead of a LIST_ELEMENT as a reminder that you'll have to free it after use.

 Will return NULL if *n* is greater than the LIST length.

 Example use: